aadarsh-ram/GSoC2022-OpenFoodFacts/README.md

 This project provides an user-friendly interface developed in React for editing these taxonomies with ease.
 This tool is helpful for contributors to visualize a node's translations, properties, parents and children in a single page.
 The editor allows users to perform CRUD operations on the taxonomy and on the nodes present in it too.
 A fast-search mechanism for finding nodes within the taxonomy has also been implemented successfully.

-The introduction of this Taxonomy Editor would help existing  contributors edit taxnomoies seamlessly, and will encourage more contributions from the wonderful community of Open Food Facts.
+The introduction of this Taxonomy Editor would help existing  contributors edit taxonomies seamlessly, and will encourage more contributions from the wonderful community of Open Food Facts.

 ## Completed Tasks

-- Designed an brand-new architecture for the entire project by decoupling the editor from the source taxonomy files in Product Opener.
+- Designed a brand-new architecture for the entire project by decoupling the editor from the source taxonomy files in Product Opener.
 - Created a [React frontend](https://github.com/openfoodfacts/taxonomy-editor/tree/main/taxonomy-editor-frontend) with the following features:
     - Display root nodes present in a taxonomy
     - Creating and deleting new root nodes in a taxonomy